To ensure that everyone has a great day at The Incora County Ground, we ask all visitors to follow the Conditions of Entry:

 - Play cannot be guaranteed on any day.

-- In the event of little or no play on any day, conditions on the reverse of the matchday ticket will apply.
+- In the event of little or no play on any day due to weather, terms and conditions within the Club’s Rain Check Policy will apply.

 - Spectators do not have the right to choose where they park and windscreens must be covered at all times when sun reflection could interfere with play.